nrodriguez13/RestaurantSentimentAnalysis/README.md

 to take a look).

 The *CleanData* directory, like the clever title implies, holds the clean data files that we later analyze and visualize.
+The visualizations that we created basic exploratory data analysis plots, word clouds and a geospatial mapping.